ARMmbed/mbed-os/README.md

 - Create an empty example project in a suitable directory.
 Move into it.
 - Download mbed OS into the example directory via `mbed new .`
 - Add the I2C EEPROM driver via `mbed add i2ceeprom-driver`
-- Clone the CI test shield’s repo to another suitable directory.
+- Clone the CI test shield repository to another suitable directory.
 Copy the mbed_app.json from the CI test shield directory to the top level of the newly created example directory.
 - Make sure the I2C pins are SDA on D14 and SCL on D15 and the I2C EEPROM slave address is 0xA0 in the mbed_app.json that you just copied.